-You’ll need: Hot water, yeast, bread flour, and salt.
+For this Easy Dutch Oven Bread you’ll need: Hot water, yeast, bread flour, and salt.

 NOTE ABOUT BRANDS : I prefer Red Star yeast when I can find it.
 It is easy to find in the packets here but I like to buy a jar because I use so much that I prefer less fuss, so I had to get Fleishmann’s last time I shopped.
 I have had better luck with Red Star yeast so if you see that, I’d suggest making it your first choice.